 Many USB hubs don’t have a USB-C data port.
 (Because many devices are going to USB-C, you’ll soon grow to appreciate this feature.)

 While most have Power Delivery (PD) ports, it’s still nice to have a USB-C data input.
 That’s where this unit comes in handy.
-I usually charge and backup my iPhone with this port.
+I usually charge and backup my iPad with this port.